CalyCherkaoui/lifestyle_capstone/README.md

-# Building Phootosynthèse Magazine with Ruby on Rails
+# Building Photosynthèse Magazine with Ruby on Rails

 ## About the project: